petroshatt/Local-Search-CP/README.md

 # N-Queens-Constraints2

 Project 2 for Constraint Programming course.
-Solving the N-Queens problem with four different algorithms.
+Solving the N-Queens problem with four different algorithms implemented in Python.
 1. Min-Conflicts
 2. Min-Conflicts with Random Walk
 3. Tabu Search